TGHeadle1371/liri-node-app/README.md

 3. movie-this
 4. do-what-it-says

-##### Example for spotify-this-song
+#### Example for spotify-this-song

 ```
 node liri.js spotify-this-song '<song name here>'
 ```

--   shows the following information about the song in the terminal
+##### Shows the following information:

-*   It will first prompt if it loads with, "This is loaded"
+-   It will first prompt if it loads with, "This is loaded"
-*   Then it will find the following:
+-   Then it will find the following:

 1. artist(s)
 2. song name